foxking0416/GPU-FinalProject/README.md

 ![1](images/Readme4.png)
 * We used extrusion function to extrude the shape from 2D information and then apply alpha blending shaders with flag box.
 ![1](images/Readme12.png)
-* The radar chart showes you the students population of each degree.
+* The radar chart showes you the students population of different academic levels.
 We use D3.js to build this effect.
 ![1](images/Readme5.png)
 *The time line information
 ![1](images/Readme6.png)

-#Field of study mode
+#Field of Study Mode (FOS Mode)
+* In our project demo, we use three top areas of study to show related features:
+  - Business
+  - Engineer
+  - Fine Arts

-* When user clicked the field of study button, this page will display the population data of each study field in the left bottom corner.
+* When user clicked the field of study button, three features will be displayed:
+  - Bar Graph (in the left bottom corner)
+  - Sand-morphing Symbolized Model
+  - Different texture of the globe mesh

-And there will be a symbolize model which could represent this field show up in the right side.
-In this mode, we apply different texture for different study field.
-Besides, if the user switched to different field, then the vertices of this model will crash and drop to the ground and regenerate to become a new model.
-To build the vertices display, we used the bufferGeometry instead of Geometry in three.js to store all the vertices information including the position, normal and UVs.
+* Besides, if the user switched to different field, then the vertices of this model will crash and drop to the ground and regenerate to become a new model.
+To build the vertices transformation effect, we used the bufferGeometry instead of Geometry in three.js to store all the vertices information including the position, normal and UVs.
 The benefit of using bufferGeometry is that it could reduce the cost of passing all this data to the GPU.
 However, the drawback is that we have to access the raw data from the appropriate attribute buffer.